Love to build gingerbread houses during the holidays? We do!

-7. While you let dry your house, it is time to stock up on embellishments.
+- While you let dry your house, it is time to stock up on ornaments.

-Download our printable ornaments, print them on cardstock, and cut them out.
+Download our free printable ornaments at the end of this post, print them on cardstock, and cut them out.

-Glue your ornaments on with regular white glue and the help of a paintbrush to distribute the glue evenly.
+Glue your decorations with regular white glue and the help of a paintbrush to distribute the glue evenly.

 - Pop poms